cmsc388M/spring20/project0/submission/README.md

 Initialized empty Git repository in [LOCATION OF YOUR PROJECT]/Spinning Cube/.git/
 ```

-Next, we will want to set up the project to make use of Git Large File Storage (LFS).
+Now let's set up the repo to make use of Git Large File Storage (LFS).
 By default, Git doesn't really work well or efficiently with binary files (i.e. any non-text-based file like images, sounds, 3D models, etc.), but Git LFS fixes this.
 The `.gitattributes` file that you added to your project folder at the start of this step defines the files that should be tracked with Git LFS.

 Type in the following command so that the repo can use Git LFS.